fabianonline/telegram_backup/README.md

 Basically, you have to call it with `--login` first to login to your telegram account and then call it again with `--account <phone>` to use this account and download all it's history.
 If you have just one account, you can omit this parameter.

+Use `--with-supergroups` and / or `--with-channels` to also download all messages from the supergroups / channels you have joined that have been active in the last time.

+After making a backup, call it again with `--export html` to create a few more-or-less nice to look at HTML files containing all your chats.
+They will be created in the subfolder `files` of your backup.
+You can just open the file index.html in your browser to look at the files.

 ## Donations
 I've put quite some time into this tool.
 If you want to donate a small